 Only by the process of the new birth can one be made alive again in the spiritual sense (Jn.
 3:3-5; Rom.
 6:4, 11, 13; Eph.
 2:4; cf. 5:26).

 The Second Death

-Paul described the destiny of the wicked as the “eternal destruction from the face of the Lord and from the glory of his might” (2 Thessalonians 1:9).
-The same state is called a “death” (Romans 1:32), which was not merely capital punishment, as evidenced by the fact that not all the sins catalogued in the previous context warranted the death sentence (see Cottrell 1996, 1.166-167).
+Paul described the destiny of the wicked as the “eternal destruction from the face of the Lord and from the glory of his might” (2 Thess.
+1:9).
+The same state is called a death (Rom.
+1:32), which was not merely capital punishment, as evidenced by the fact that not all the sins catalogued in the previous context warranted the death sentence (see Cottrell 1996, 1.166-167).

-James spoke of the condemned soul who is rescued from death (5:20), which, of course, cannot refer to physical death.
-The book of Revelation uses the expression “second death” several times (2:11; 20:6, 14; 21:8), which is the obvious equivalent of the “lake of fire” (Rev. 20:10).
+James spoke of the condemned soul who is rescued from death (Jas.
+5:20), which, of course, cannot refer to physical death.
+The book of Revelation uses the expression “second death” several times (Rev. 2:11; 20:6, 14; 21:8), which is the obvious equivalent of the “lake of fire” (Rev. 20:10).

 The Free Gift of God

 The first clause of Romans 6:23 is separated from the second clause by the adversative particle